-The stratospheric and tropospheric pathways are also not independent and therefore their respective impacts in the North Atlantic cannot be clearly separated using reanalysis datasets due to the small sample size when subdividing ENSO events into different polar stratosphere states (e.g., Polvani et al., 2017; Jiménez-Esteve and Domeisen, 2018).
-Garfinkel et al. (2012) find that ENSO only accounts for some 10% of vortex variability, and that the correlation between Nino3.4 and seasonal mean vortex strength is ~0.3 in reanalysis as well as in a range of models.
-This is supported by Polvani et al. (2017), who report that approximately 90% of all SSWs are not directly caused by ENSO, and anomalous polar vortex states can occur in either phase of ENSO due to the large internal variability of the polar stratosphere.
+The stratospheric and tropospheric pathways are also not independent and therefore their respective impacts in the North Atlantic cannot be clearly separated using reanalysis datasets due to the small sample size when subdividing ENSO events into different polar stratosphere states (Jiménez-Esteve and Domeisen, 2018).
+Polvani et al. (2017) compute that approximately 90% of all SSWs are not directly caused by ENSO, and anomalous polar vortex states can occur in either phase of ENSO due to the large internal variability of the polar stratosphere.
 Also, despite both EN and SSW projecting onto a negative NAO, the surface impacts are not exactly the same (Oehrlein et al., 2019) and they should be considered independently.
-To resolve the question of the relative importance of the stratospheric and tropospheric pathways, Bell et al. (2009) compared model simulations with a degraded and not degraded stratosphere and found a distinct and less zonal surface response for a strong EN forcing when the stratospheric pathway is strongly suppressed.
-In agreement with this finding, Cagnazzo and Manzini (2009) found that low-top models cannot fully reproduce the stratospheric pathway due to their inability to reproduce the SSW increase during EN and therefore the full response in the NAE sector.
-Here we extend the results of the previous studies, and use idealized atmospheric model experiments forced with ENSO-like SST forcing as in Jiménez-Esteve and Domeisen (2019), while keeping stratospheric winds nudged towards the model climatology.
+Here we use idealized atmospheric model experiments forced with ENSO-like SST forcing as in Jiménez-Esteve and Domeisen (2019) while keeping stratospheric winds nudged towards the model climatology.
 By doing so we are able to remove the stratospheric variability and isolate the tropospheric pathway of ENSO to the North Atlantic, while allowing us to quantify the linearity of this pathway to the North Atlantic.

 The paper is organized as follows: A description of the model simulations and the diagnostics employed is provided in section 2.
 In section 3, we describe the tropospheric pathway of ENSO to the North Atlantic by using experiments where the stratospheric winds are nudged towards climatology.
-Section 4 explores the spatial structure as well as the statistical robustness of the asymmetry and nonlinearity, while Section 5 focuses on the quantification of the nonlinearity as well as the relationship between the North Pacific and the North Atlantic circulation response to ENSO forcing.
-Finally, the propagation of waves in the troposphere from the North Pacific to the North Atlantic and how this mechanism contributes to the model NAO signal is shown in section 6.
+Section 4 explores the spatial structure of the nonlinearities, while Section 5 focuses on the quantification of the nonlinearity as well as the relationship between the North Pacific and the North Atlantic circulation response to ENSO forcing.
+Finally, the propagation of waves in the troposphere from the North Pacific to the North Atlantic and how they contribute to the NAO signal is shown in section 6.
 We close in section 7 with a brief summary and discussion of the main results.